Vital-block/Smart-Contract-Audit/README.md

 Who is behind Vital Block Audit?

-We have a team of analysts specialized in blockchain technology & solidity programming, with wide experience on the ethereum, Solana, Polygon and binance smart chain network.
+We have a team of analysts specialized in blockchain technology & solidity programming, with wide experience on the Ethereum, Arbitrum, CORE, Aptos, Sui, Solana, Polygon and binance smart chain network.

 Is Vital-block Audit official partner of Several Lunchpads?